Police Benevolent Association of the City of New York

 The Police Benevolent Association of the City of New York (PBA) is the largest police union representing police officers of the New York City Police Department.
 It represents about 24,000 of the department's 36,000 officers.

 The PBA was originally called the Patrolmen's Benevolent Association.
 On January 14, 2019, it changed its name to the gender-neutral Police Benevolent Association of the City of New York.

 History

-As a benevolent or fraternal organization, the New York City's Patrolmen's Benevolent Association was founded in 1892.
+As a benevolent or fraternal organization, the New York City's Patrolmen's Benevolent Association was founded in 1894 to help relatives of officers killed in the line of duty.
 In 1901, it advocated for and received 8-hour workdays.
 In 1967, New York State passed the Taylor Law, which sets the rules for municipal union organization with regard to representation and bargaining.
 New York City set up the Office of Collective Bargaining for municipal union demands.

 Lindsay Administration

 The PBA was successful in its campaign to defeat Mayor John Lindsay's proposed Civilian Complaint Review Board in 1967.

 After a SBA (NYPD Sergeants Benevolent Association) lawsuit which was expected to succeed failed, officers who had been expecting a favorable settlement began a wildcat strike.
 This unplanned police strike of 1971 was in violation of the Taylor Act which prohibits police from engaging in job actions.
 The PBA publicly disavowed the strike.

 In 1973, New York City began assigning female police officers to work street patrols.
 The association was opposed to the change, claiming women lacked the physical strength needed to back up male officers.